-The programme encompasses workshops, lectures, seminars and site visits.
-Students’ Art Therapist and artist identities will be promoted, particularly in experiential groups: training groups and studio practice.
-The MSc Art Therapy will also encompass practicum components, with students being on approved clinical placements in diverse organisational settings.
+The programme encompasses seminars, tutorials, peer learning groups, reflective practice and art making.
+The MSc Art Psychotherapy course also includes practicum components, with students undertaking approved placements in diverse organisational settings.
+These will be supported by training and mentoring within the placement and also by ongoing supervision from experienced HCPC registered arts therapists and art psychotherapists.
 These will be supported by Practice Education within the placement and also by ongoing supervision from experienced HCPC Registered Arts Therapists/Psychotherapists, clinical seminars and personal therapy.
 To maximise student clinical and multi-disciplinary team experience and potential for employment, placements will be with approved agencies across statutory and voluntary settings and with clients across the lifespan.

 Successful completion of an HCPC approved programme provides eligibility to apply for HCPC registration.
 It is a legal requirement that anyone who wishes to practise using a title protected by the Health & Care Professions Council Order 2001 (e.g. "Art Therapist" or "Art Psychotherapist") is on the HCPC register.
 Therefore, HCPC Registration permits practice of Art Therapy / Art Psychotherapy in the UK and use of the legally protected titles: “Art Therapist” or “Art Psychotherapist”.

 The course is based in Belfast School of Art, Belfast campus.

 Attendance must be in compliance with the University’s attendance policies.

 The content for each course is summarised on the relevant course page, along with an overview of the modules that make up the course.

 Each course is approved by the University and meets the expectations of: